 Many bacteria, yeasts and molds that occur in nature can also be grown in the laboratory.
-In addition to water, the culture media used for this purpose have to contain the nutrients the microorganisms need for growth, in particular
+In addition to water, the culture media used for this purpose must contain the nutrients the microorganisms need for growth, in particular

-The most commonly used growth media for microorganisms are nutrient broths, i.e., liquid media containing nutrients.
+The most commonly used growth media for microorganisms are liquid media or nutrient broths containing nutrients.
 In such broths, microorganisms usually grow exponentially until growth is limited by either insufficient nutrient availability or the accumulation of growth-inhibiting substances.

 Solid media, on the other hand, allow the growth and isolation of individual microbial colonies on their surface.
-Each colony originates from a single colony forming unit (CFU), which can be a single bacterium.
-So, all the cells in a colony are assumed to be of the same strain and species.
+Each colony originates from a single colony forming unit (CFU), usually a single bacterium.
+Therefore, all the cells in a colony are assumed to be of the same strain and species.
 Solid culture media are prepared by adding 1 to 2% agar, a mixture of agarose and agaropectin of algal origin that very few bacteria can decompose (liquefy).
-The media are autoclaved, cooled down to about 45 °C and subsequently poured into Petri dishes where they cool and solidify.
+This media is autoclaved, cooled down to about 45 °C, and subsequently poured into Petri dishes where they cool and solidify.
 The gelatinous mass supplies water and nutrients to the microorganisms that are inoculated onto the agar surface.

 Semisolid media are prepared with lower agar concentrations of 0.2 to 0.5%.
-They have a soft, custard-like consistency and are used to cultivate microaerophilic bacteria or determine bacterial motility by cultivation in stab tubes.
+They have a soft, custard-like consistency and are used to cultivate microaerophilic bacteria or determine bacterial motility by cultivation in stab tubes and must be handled in an upright position.
 Semisolid media can be used to distinguish between typhoid and colon bacilli.
-Semisolid agar plates must be handled in a upright position.

-Dehydrated culture media, on the other hand, are commercially available as long-time stable form (up to 5 years), either powders or granules, that contain all the ingredients of the growth media, except water.
-In the microbiological laboratory these dehydrated media must be dissolved in water and autoclaved before use.
+Dehydrated culture media, on the other hand, are commercially available in long-time stable form (up to 5 years), either powders or granules, that contain all the ingredients of the growth media, except water.
+In the microbiological laboratory, these dehydrated media must be dissolved in water and autoclaved before use.

 Anaerobic bacteria tolerate little or no oxygen, so their media may have to be reduced by physical or chemical means.
 Boiling the media and adding reducing agents such as sodium thioglycolate helps to rid these media of dissolved oxygen.
 A typical way to keep oxygen out during incubation is to seal the media with sterile liquid paraffin.
 Anaerobic culture media can also be used to study the anaerobic metabolism of facultative anaerobes, i.e., microorganisms that grow aerobically if oxygen is present but switch to fermentation in the absence of oxygen.

-Specimens or samples containing microorganisms often have to be transported between microbiology labs or stored away to be used again weeks, months, or even years later.
-This means a medium must be chosen that maintains the viability of the microorganisms.
+Specimens or samples containing microorganisms often must be transported between microbiology labs or stored away to be used again weeks, months, or even years later.
+Therefore, the chosen media must maintain the viability of the microorganisms.
 During transportation of microbial samples, the concentrations of organisms must not change, which is achieved by preventing them from multiplying.
-Therefore, most transport media lack the usual ingredients of culture media and contain only substances that do not promote microbial growth, for example buffers and salts.
-During longer storage periods, bacteria are periodically subcultured onto freshly prepared culture media.
-For long-term preservation it is possible to lyophilize (freeze-dry) most microbes.
+Therefore, most transport media lack the usual ingredients of culture media and contain only substances that do not promote microbial growth, for example, buffers and salts.
+During longer storage periods, bacteria are periodically sub-cultured onto freshly prepared culture media.
+For long-term preservation, it is possible to lyophilize (freeze-dry) most microbes.